Flicko75/taskman/README.md

    - Task must currently have a user assigned.
    - No team validation required.

+### Comment Rules
+1. Comment Creation
+   - Comment must belong to a task.
+   - Comment must have an author (user).
+   - Both task and user must belong to same team.
+   - Only content is provided by client.
+2. Comment Update
+   - Only comment content can be updated.
+   - User and Task cannot be changed.
+3. Comment Deletion
+   - Deleting a comment does not affect task.
+   - Deleting a comment does not affect user.
+4. User Deletion Impact
+   - All comments authored by the user are deleted before user deletion.

 ## Current Progress

 - Spring Boot project initialized